cma-open/overview/README.md

 - python package hosting commonly used tools (dependency)
 - not for use as an independant package
 - acts as a template (easily create new repos with this structure and starting content)
-- example use only (not for project use)
-- (conversion / extend for use by projects - WIP)
 - used by
     - cmadata
     - cmascience
-    - camsimple

 cmascience repo (TEMPLATE WIP)  (public)
 - https://github.com/cma-open/cmascience